Gildofj/upload-app-to-app-live-browserstack/README.md

 # upload-app-to-app-live-browserstack action

-This action helps you upload your app to BrowserStack.
+This action helps you upload your app to App Live BrowserStack.

 ## Inputs